EdwinMichaelLab/hills-abm-cpp-simulator-sk/README.md

 ## `cpp-simulator/` - CPP simulator
 This folder contains the cpp-version of the simulator.
 The CPP simulator evolved from the JS simulator.
 Please read the  [`cpp-simulator/README.md`](cpp-simulator/README.md) for more details.

-# This is the modified for our academic research form here: